-10.2 Annexure A below.
-Criteria and Guidelines for evaluating and recommending DG Project Applications 2022/23 provides further criteria and guidelines for the range of initiatives and related eligible entities.
+10.2 Refer to Annexure A below for the Grants Criteria and Guidelines for evaluating and recommending discretionary grants Project Applications 2023/24 provides further criteria and guidelines for the range of initiatives and related eligible entities.

 11. CONTRACTING AND COMMITMENT